albertisaac12/Konosuba/README.md

 # Konosuba - Test for LFI Vulnerability

 This Python script is designed to test for Local File Inclusion (LFI) vulnerabilities in web applications.
-LFI vulnerabilities occur when a web application allows an attacker to include files on the server, potentially leading to the disclosure of sensitive information or remote code execution.
+Local file inclusion (also known as LFI) is the process of including files, that are already locally present on the server, through the exploiting of vulnerable inclusion procedures implemented in the application.

 ## Table of Contents
 - [Introduction](#introduction)